zohaf/search-bar/README.md

-This is a [Next.js](https://nextjs.org/) project, with Typescript, Tailwind and [React Context](https://reactjs.org/docs/context.html#when-to-use-context)
+This is a Next.js project, with Typescript, Tailwind and React Context.

 ---

 ### How to run this project on your machine?

-1: Under the code tab, clone this repository on to your local machine using the ssh key or the desktop app.
-More Information on this step can be found [here](https://support.atlassian.com/bitbucket-cloud/docs/clone-a-git-repository/).
+1: Clone this repository on to your local machine. [more information](https://support.atlassian.com/bitbucket-cloud/docs/clone-a-git-repository/)

 2: Install all the packages with: